 ClearIAS.com: What are your suggestions to aspirants for improving the score in GS3 paper (Economy, Environment, Science and Tech, Internal Security, Disaster Management etc?

-Almost same as above.
+Almost the same as above.
 Just read newspapers and magazines and develop a basic understanding of things, especially in reference to economy portion.

 ClearIAS.com: What are your suggestions to aspirants for improving the score in GS4 paper (Ethics paper)?
 Can you brief on how you attempted the Ethics paper?
 Please explain the strategies and writing the style for Ethics case studies.